-4. Assault, Injury
+- 4. Assault, Injury - a.

-- a.
 No student shall assault, cause or attempt to cause physical injury to, or intentionally behave in such a way as could reasonably cause injury to any other person.
 Assault includes engaging in a fight. - b.
-Violation of this rule shall result in suspension of the student for up to ten (10) days, and depending upon the severity of the offense may result in long-term suspension for up to the remainder of the school year, or expulsion.

-5. Threatening Acts
+Violation of this rule shall result in suspension of the student for up to ten (10) days, and depending upon the severity of the offense may result in long-term suspension for up to the remainder of the school year, or expulsion. - 5.
+Threatening Acts - a.

-- a.
 Safety for all students and staff is our priority!
 Threats will be taken seriously and appropriate action taken. - b.
 No student shall direct toward any principal, teacher, other school employee, game official, other student, or other person, any language which threatens force, violence or disruption, or any sign or act which constitutes a threat of force, violence or disruption. - c.
 The procedures and protocols for handling threatening situations can be found in each school's Security Plan.
-These procedures will be communicated to parents and students.

-6. Tobacco Products

-- a.
-Any student who possesses or uses any form of tobacco including imitations or substitutes shall be subjected to the following disciplinary actions.
-The principal or his/her designee will notify a parent or guardian when the student has committed a tobacco offense. - 1.
-First Offense: The student will be assigned to detention or in-school suspension (ISS) for one (1) day.
-The student will participate in a tobacco cessation program during this time. - 2.
-Second Offense: The student will receive detention or in-school suspension for two (2) days and will continue to participate in the tobacco cessation program. - 3.
-Third Offense: The student will receive detention or in-school suspension for three (3) days and will continue to participate in the tobacco cessation program. - 4.
-Fourth Offense: The student will receive out-of-school suspension for two (2) days. - 5.
-Fifth Offense: The student will receive out-of-school suspension for three (3) days. - 6.
-Sixth and Subsequent Offenses: The student will receive out-of-school suspension as determined by the school principal and communicated through the Student Code of Conduct. - b.
-Elementary students will be disciplined on an individual basis at the discretion of the principal.

-7. Theft, Damage to Property
+These procedures will be communicated to parents and students. - 6.
+Tobacco Products - a.
+Any student who possesses or uses any form (including imitations or substitutes) of tobacco shall be subject to the following rules and regulations: - 1.
+First Offense: A parent or guardian will be notified by the Principal or designee when the student has a tobacco offense.
+The student must attend a tobacco awareness program for.
+In-school or out-of-school suspensions may be administrated. - 2.
+Second Offense: If a second offense occurs, a parent or guardian will be notified, and the student will receive out-of-school suspension for two (2) days or more (block schedule), three (3) days or more (traditional schedule), and attend a repeat offender tobacco class. - 3.
+Third and Subsequent Offenses: If a third offense occurs, the student will receive out-of-school suspension for three (3) days or more (block schedule), four (4) or more days (traditional schedule), plus attend repeat offender tobacco classes. - 4.
+Students not participating in the tobacco awareness program will receive additional days of suspension. - b.
+Elementary student will be handled on an individual basis at the discretion of the principal. - 7.
+Theft, Damage to Property - a.

-- a.
 No student shall steal or attempt to steal or knowingly be in possession of stolen property. - b.
 No student shall damage or attempt to damage any school property or private property while under school jurisdiction. - c.
 Violations of this rule shall result in suspension of the student for up to ten (10) days, and depending upon the severity of the offense, may result in long-term suspension for up to the remainder of the school year.
 In addition restitution may be charged.